LoopKit/loopdocs/docs/faqs/omnipod-faqs.md

 These are known issues for the `dev` branch of Loop.

-* The `dev` branch uses a connect-on-demand method for connecting to both DASH and Omnipod 5 Pods so you may notice a slight delay is connecting, getting status and then responding to a command from Loop
+* The `dev` branch uses a connect-on-demand method for connecting to both DASH and Omnipod 5 Pods so you may notice a slight delay in connecting, getting status and then responding to a command from Loop
     * This is normal, be patient
 * [Will I still get 203 errors?](#will-i-still-get-203-errors) - we do not know but early testing indicates reduced frequency of 203 faults for Atlas DASH Pods
 * If you are using an iPhone 16/17e, the connection delay is variable and can be quite severe (up to minutes to connect)